Mary Ann Nichols: Conclusion

-Referencing the direct similarities between Nichols's murder and the murder of Annie Chapman as opposed to the earlier murders of Emma Smith and Martha Tabram, Baxter elaborated: "The similarity of the injuries in the [murders of Nichols and Chapman] is considerable.
+Highlighting the direct similarities between Nichols's murder and that of Annie Chapman as – opposed to the earlier murders of Emma Smith and Martha Tabram – Baxter elaborated: "The similarity of the injuries in the [murders of Nichols and Chapman] is considerable.
 There are bruises about the face in both cases; the head is nearly severed from the body in both cases; there are other dreadful injuries in both cases; and those injuries again have in each case been performed with anatomical knowledge ...
 I suggest to you as a possibility that these two women may have been murdered by the same man with the same object."
-Baxter further dismissed the possibility of Nichols's murder being connected with the two previous Whitechapel murders, as the murder weapon used was significantly different in both cases, and neither of these victims had received slash wounds to the throat or any disembowelment.
+He further dismissed the possibility that Nichols's murder was connected with the two earlier Whitechapel murders, noting that the weapon used in those cases was significantly different, and that neither victim had received slash wounds to the throat or any disembowelment.

-Following a 20-minute deliberation, the jury, having been instructed to consider precisely how, when, and by what means Nichols came about her death, returned a verdict: "Wilful murder against some person or persons unknown."
+After a twenty-minute deliberation, the jury – having been instructed to consider precisely how, when, and by what means Nichols met her death – returned a verdict of: "Wilful murder against some person or persons unknown."